OhAzzO/ThymeleafComputer/README.md

 planning to have a submitting page that will have details about users computer build including parts, overview, price.

 Time promoting i would like to make fields for the parts having someway to tell they are compatible or not.

+What has been done:
+- created a new project for Thymeleaf and started to procced with printing out hello world to the localHost -Packages have been made with the start of a ComputerController
+- computer.html has been made and connected with thymeleaf.org
+    created hello world and displayed it as a header.